Cosmologicalz/Beammp-server-creator/README.md

 beam-server-installer.pyw

+this is not anything official, I was just bored and decided to make it.

 simple yet effective

 If you can't add mods into your server install, open the python file with some editor.